Ronald Reagan Federal Building and US Courthouse

 View map [a nongovernment website]

-The Ronald Reagan Federal Building and U.S. Courthouse is an 11-story federal courthouse that includes courtrooms, judges' chambers, offices and courtroom galleries of the U.S. District Court for the Central District of California.
+The Ronald Reagan Federal Building and U.S. Courthouse is a 10-story federal courthouse (plus two basement levels) that includes courtrooms, judges' chambers, offices and courtroom galleries of the U.S. District Court for the Central District of California.

 Property Manager: Anh Nguyen